Leeiio/Alfred-Workflows/README.md

 Type `inews` in Alfred and follow it's instructions.

+Type `inews help` for a list of arguments.

 ## Credits
 Created by @[leeiio](https://twitter.com/leeiio 'Contact me on Twitter') under [MIT LICENSE](http://rem.mit-license.org/)